jeju5/management/cs/aws/aws_developer.md

        * Shards have TTL
     2. Kinesis Firehose
        * Producers -> Kinesis Firehose: automated storage and consumption process
+         * sink is how data is packaged for storage.
+Possible destinations are ElasticSearch, S3, redshift
     3. Kinesis Analytics
        * Producers -> Kinesis Analytics: has availibility for SQL queries.
   * Kinesis Client Library